The path to Australia’s future passes through its past.

 … learning of the hundreds of massacres in the frontier wars across Australia.

 … being inspired by those from Governor to convict who just this once in our history courageously ensured justice was done.

-… being in a place of healing, education and recognition, a place that brings all Australians together as one.
+… being in a place of healing, and so becoming a place of vibrant cultural expression that brings all Australians together as one.